cristinadobre/cristinadobre.github.io/now.md

 <br><br>
 ### Work & Studies

-After a lot of continuation work on the project started during my internship at [DRi](https://www.dreamrealityinteractive.com/) studio, I'm moving a bit a away from social attitude detection to certain social behaviour that are the core of VR training application.
+After a lot of continuation work on the project started during my internship at [DRi](https://www.dreamrealityinteractive.com/) studio, I'm moving a bit away from social attitude detection to certain social behaviours that are the core of VR training application.

 I plan to continue the prototype work done during the VIVE Dev Jam last year (where we won the first prize!).
-It was focused on ML models in VR active listening scenrios using the user's (and VC's) implicit behvaiour.
+It was focused on ML models in VR active listening scenarios using the user's (and VC's) implicit behaviour.

 ### Books